My Home Studio: The Research Lab for My Artistic Experiments

 Instead of beakers and microscopes, my tools are brushes, pigments, paper, and canvases.
 Each painting is an experiment in light, color, and emotion.
 Some “tests” are messy and unpredictable, but that’s part of the joy, I’m constantly learning what works, what surprises me, and what opens the door to new creative directions.

-In this creative lab, I keep walls lined with works in progress, color swatches, and inspiration boards.
-I might spend hours layering glazes to see how a cityscape shifts with different light, or splashing bold abstract shapes to discover unexpected harmonies.
+Some of my experiments could be layering glazes to see how a cityscape shifts with different light, or splashing bold abstract shapes to discover unexpected harmonies.
 Sometimes my experiments fail spectacularly, and other times they lead to my favorite pieces.
+Sometimes I completely paint over a piece I’m frustrated with, and those transformations often become my favorites.

 Like any good lab, the results are always evolving, and there’s always more to explore.
-My home studio might be small, but it’s the heart of my creative life, a space where experimentation turns into art.
+Yes, my home studio might be small, but it’s the heart of my creative life, a space where experimentation turns into art.